neil-vqa/YT-Playlist-Data/README.md

 # YT-Playlist-Data
-Get statistics of the Youtube videos in a playlist, and visualize according to sorting preference
+(BASIC) Get statistics of the Youtube videos in a playlist, and visualize according to sorting preferences.